Tear Trough Filler in London

 - Natural looking results

-- Based in London’s top medical district in Marylebone, central London
+- CQC-regulated clinic based in London’s top medical district in Marylebone, central London

 Ideal candidates for tear trough fillers

 - Patients with moderate degrees of hollowness under the eyes.
-A lower blepharoplasty may be more suitable for those with severe hollowing of the lower eye area
+A lower blepharoplasty or eyebag removal procedure may be more suitable for those with severe hollowing of the lower eye area

 - Patients who would like to reduce the appearance of prominent dark circles beneath the eyes